Recently the trend of spicy macaroni and cheese has hit the shelves and couldn’t be more popular at my house.

 I’d love to say that I kept with it and eventually found the miraculous cure for getting the smell out of burnt macaroni out of the microwave, but that’s not the case.

 I blew it off.

-But every time I used the microwave, the smell reminded but I was probably going to have to buy a new microwave soon.
+But every time I used the microwave, the smell reminded that I was probably going to have to buy a new microwave soon.

 It took someone else to come along and tackle the burnt smell problem to finally get rid of it.

 My other older daughter in an uncommon move decided to clean the kitchen.
-She was in a mood to deep clean.
+She was in a mood to deep clean the house.

-This is a person who has been attempting to clean her room for going on years now.
+This is a person who has been attempting to clean her room going on years now.